Subaru-PFS/drp_doc/simulatorUser/use.rst

 An example command-line is::

     makeSim --detector r1 --pfsConfig --pfsDesignId 1 --exptime 0 --domeClosed --expId 0 --imagetyp BIAS

 The ``--detector`` specifies the spectrograph and arm;
 we currently only support ``r1`` and ``b1``.

 The ``-pfsConfig`` determines whether a pfsConfig file will be generated and written to file or not.

 The ``--pfsDesignId`` specifies the fiber setup.
 You need to have a ``pfsDesign-0xNNNNNNNNNNNNNNNN.fits`` file present in the current working directory, where ``NNNNNNNNNNNNNNNN`` is the 16-digit hexadecimal representation of the designId you have specified in the ``--pfsDesignId`` argument.

 ``--exptime`` specifies the exposure time in seconds.
 This is used to scale the input spectrum.

 ``--domeClosed`` determines whether the sky background is included or not.
 If present, the sky background will not be included.

 ``--expId`` specifies the exposure identifier to use.
 This is used in the filename.

 ``--imagetyp`` specifies the image type.
 This is used in the header.
+Allowed values are
+BIAS, DARK, FLAT, ARC and OBJECT.

 ``--allOutput`` specifies that the Simulator should write additional FITS extensions containing information.

 ``--pdb`` specifies that the program should drop into the debugger in the event of an exception.

 There are additional arguments, which will be provided in future releases of this document.

 Multiple images
 ---------------